 Hope In A BoatThe Albany Lions Club raises funds for the Diabetes Association and will be visiting the Yanchep Two Rocks Lions Club on Saturday 15th October, 2016 for morning tea at the Chocolate Drops Cafe, Yanchep National Park at 9am.
 Come along and support your local Lions Club, and this worthy cause.

-South Perth Lions Big Band 24 November 2017Yay, it's time to kick up your heels and shake your tail feathers!
-Come and join the South Perth Lions Big Band on Friday 24th November under our wonderful band leader Phil Hatton.
-Listen and dance to the magical sound of the full big band, complete with singers and entertainer extraordinaire Alix Jordan.
+South Perth Lions Big Band Friday 7th JuneIt's time to rock your socks off again!
+Come and join the South Perth Lions Big Band on Friday 7th June under our awesome musical director Phil Hatton.
+Listen and dance to the magical sound of the full big band with our great singers Cathy Mueller and Carl Reid!

-Look forward to seeing you on at the South Perth Community Centre for our last dance this year with the fantastic Lions Big Band!
+Look forward to seeing you at the South Perth Community Centre!

 The New "We Are The Lions Anthem"Click below to hear it and be inspired